feyu39/Neon-Full-Waveform-LiDAR-Processor/README.md

 ## Acknowledgments

 - Thank you Dr. Jessica Fayne and Dr. Keith Krause for your guidance, support, and contributions to this project.
-Thank you to the University of Michigan and Dr. Fayne's Remote Sensing Lab for providing the resources and support to make this project possible.
+Thank you to the University of Michigan and Dr. Fayne's Remote Sensing Lab (HYLUCC) for providing the resources and support to make this project possible.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>